boabangf/GNN_RL_gene_trajectory_perturbation/README.md

 In reinforcement learning, you can force local optima by:

 Using short horizon episodes, so the policy learns a “shortcut” behavior that is locally optimal but not globally optimal.
+We proposed three algorithms to achieve a global optimal solution.